DBozhinovski/relatinator/README.md

 ## Acknowledgment

-If you found it useful somehow, I would be grateful if you could leave a star in the project's GitHub repository.
+If you found it useful, I would be grateful if you could leave a star in the project's GitHub repository.

 Thank you.